yungyuc/nsdhw_19au/term_proposal/YSHsieh7777/README.md

-# Term Proposal - Crowd Simulation
+# Term Proposal - Crowd Evacuation Simulation

 ## Motivation

+People often fall into panic when they meet dangers like fire and they will loss ability of thinking over calmly.
+Hence, they may lose the tiny opportunity of being out of danger.
+If we can simulate the situation that crowd evacuate from indoor to outdoor when breaking out of fire, then we can schedule the escape route more smoothly to prevent disaster.

 ## Ideas

+ - Randomly generate the escape route.
- - Simulate the flocking behavior of humen.
+ - Simulate the flocking behavior of human.
- - Simulate the panic behavior of people when they meets threat.
+ - Simulate the panic behavior of people when they meet fire.
  - Take human's thought into consideration.
+ - Calculate the amount of time that people evacuating from indoor to outdoor.
+ - Store the best escape route to help schedule the route.

 ## Example

-Crowd evacuation simulation exmaple.
-Each dot represents a persion.
-The circle on left side represents danger.
+Crowd evacuation simulation example.
+Each dot represents a person.
+The circle on left side represents a danger.
 The color on each dot is the panic degree.

  ![evacuation_simulation](./imgs/evacuation_simulation.png)
 ---